· Last updated 2 June 2026

 The Strait of Gibraltar: One of the World's Busiest Shipping Lanes

 The Africa view is extraordinary, but it is not the only thing worth watching from the Upper Rock.
 The Strait of Gibraltar is one of the busiest maritime passages on the planet.
-Hundreds of vessels pass through every day, the only sea connection between the Atlantic Ocean and the Mediterranean Sea.
+Hundreds of vessels pass through every day, using the only sea connection between the Atlantic Ocean and the Mediterranean Sea.

 From any of the higher viewpoints you can watch massive container ships, oil tankers and bulk carriers working their way through the channel.
 At any given moment there are likely several large vessels visible in the Strait simultaneously.
-It is a reminder of how commercially critical this 14-kilometre gap is, and has been throughout history.
+It is a reminder of how commercially critical this 13-kilometre gap is, and has been throughout history.

 Binoculars let you read ship names and identify vessel types.
 On a busy day the traffic is almost constant.
-Gibraltar itself is a significant bunkering port, so you will often see vessels anchored in the bay waiting to take on fuel.
+Gibraltar is a significant bunkering port, so you will often see vessels anchored in the bay waiting to take on fuel.

 Cable Car vs Walking: How to Get Up There